 Honestly all three brands tested very high in this area.
 Everyone had a gasket that fit easily around the lid and closed with minimal effort.

-I was most concerned about the Weck jar clamps since I had heard others say there was a learning curve.
-I found the clamps to be super easy to use and get into place.
+Many people have shared the biggest concern they found when using Weck jars was the clamps.
+The clamps simply require a bit of a learning curve.
+The clamps were super easy to use and get into place.
 I also found that you have to convert everything.
-These jars are labeled in liters so recipe conversion may be necessary.
+The jars are labeled in liters, therefore recipe conversion may be needed.
 They are much larger than a pint size jar but it was fairly easy.
 I also struggled with getting them out of the pressure canner using my standard jar lifter.